Azure DevOps Services | Azure DevOps Server 2022 - Azure DevOps Server 2019 | TFS 2018

 Q & A

-The Q & A section of published extensions may answer questions you may have.
+The Q & A section of published extensions might answer questions you have.
 Also, they're a good mechanism to engage with the extension’s publisher(s) to have a meaningful dialogue to make yourself comfortable.
 Use the Q & A information to understand the development, testing, and security practices the publisher follows.
 It also gives you a sense of the publisher's responsiveness.

 Ratings & reviews

 Ratings and reviews indicate how others perceive the offering.
+For more information, see Respond to customer feedback.

 Privacy, license, and support policies

-See if the publisher has provided them and if they meet your needs or concerns.
+See if the publisher provided them and if they meet your needs or concerns.
 For more information, go to Safety information.

 Content scan: The Marketplace scans content for every new and updated extension to avoid surfacing inappropriate or offensive content on the Marketplace pages.